clydeshaffer/GameTankEmulator/README.md

 The blitter can also be used to draw rectangles of solid color, or to skip copying pixels with value 0x00 to treat them as transparent.

-**Note:** The emulated blitting engine copies sprites relatively instantly, but the actual hardware copies at a rate closer to 4 pixels per CPU clock cycle.
+**Note:** The emulated blitting engine copies sprites relatively instantly, but the actual hardware copies at a rate closer to 1 pixel per CPU clock cycle.

 ### Audio:

-The soundcard, whimsically named "DynaWave", generates mono audio from a mix of four channels:

-* Square Wave 1

-* Square Wave 2

-* LFSR Noise

-* Wavetable playback (4096 bytes, 8-bit unsigned audio, variable sample rate)

-The two square waves have 8-bit pitch, 3-bit octave select, and 3-bit volume control.
-The LFSR and Wavetable lack the 8-bit pitch, but have the same octave select and volume control.
-Additionally the Wavetable has a register pointing to the start of sample data, which it returns to whenever it hits a 0xFF sample.

-Currently the timing of the audio playback is not synchronous with the cycle count on the CPU.
-It just kind of generates more audio from whatever the registers are set to, whenever the SDL audio callback feels like it.
+Audio is produced by a second 6502 connected to an 8-bit DAC and 4K of dual-port RAM.
+The main processor can write programs to the Audio RAM from 0x3000 to 0x3FFF, and trigger interrupts on the Audio Processor by writing to certain registers.

+The Audio Processor uses a hardware timer to generate interrupts at a consistent rate.
+The same timing signal is also used to transfer from an intermediate buffer into the DAC.
+The Audio Processor writes to the intermediate buffer when writing to any address above 0x8000.

+Since the intermediate buffer only copies to the DAC when the hardware timer activates, the intermediate buffer may be written to at any time without causing jitter on the DAC output.

 ### Input: